About Tempo Teams

 With Tempo Teams you are able to map your organizational structure in JIRA and you are able to plan and track your team members and teams.
 A Tempo team is a collection of JIRA users.
 Team members can be shared across multiple teams.
 Depending on the Tempo product with Tempo Teams a team lead can establish certain goals:

 - Tempo Timesheets: track time of all team members.
 A team lead can log work for others for a specific JIRA project when the proper permissions in the JIRA permission scheme are set.
 Tempo Timesheets users can submit their timesheets to an appropriate team lead (all users with the approve timesheet permission) for approval.
 Team leads or other users with the Approve Timesheet permission can review and approve/reject the Timesheets from the team members.
 By setting assigning a workload scheme and a holiday scheme all team members always know they projected work capacity and see the progress of their logged time.
-In conjunction with Tempo accounts, team leads can see the utilization of the team.

 - Tempo Planner: plan JIRA projects, issues or sprints both on team level and for individual team members.
 With the capacity report and the over and under allocation of the team and specific team members can be made visible at a glance.
 By creating programs (Tempo specific) plans and capacity can be made visual across multiple teams.